huff-language/huff-breakage/README.md

 <details>
 <summary>Invalid Macro Invocation</summary>
 <br />
-On line 10 of <a href="./src/InvalidMacroInvocation.huff">InvalidMacroInvocation.huff</a>, we invoke a macro called `UNKNOWN`, but it doesn't exist in either the `InvalidMacroInvocation` Huff contract or any of its imports (there are none in this simple example).
+On line 10 of <a href="./src/InvalidMacroInvocation.huff">InvalidMacroInvocation.huff</a>, we invoke a macro called <code>UNKNOWN</code>, but it doesn't exist in either the <code>InvalidMacroInvocation</code> Huff contract or any of its imports (there are none in this simple example).

 Thus, the compiler will generate an error message like so when compiling the contract:
 <p align="center">